Zimbabwean President Emmerson Mnangagwa wins re-election after troubled vote | Politics

 - Zimbabwe

-Zimbabwean President Emmerson Mnangagwa was re-elected for a second and final term Saturday.
+Zimbabwean President Emmerson Mnangagwa was re-elected for a second and final term Saturday as results were announced much earlier than expected following a troubled vote in the southern African country.

-Main opposition leader Nelson Chamisa won 44 per cent of the vote.

-The result will likely be scrutinized after election observers raised questions over the election environment in the buildup to the vote and pointed to an atmosphere of intimidation against Chamisa's supporters.
+The result will likely be scrutinized after election observers from the European Union and African Union raised questions over the environment in the buildup to the vote and pointed to an atmosphere of intimidation against Chamisa's supporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)